Shannon1980/FinTrackRedesign/README.md

 ## 🆘 Support

 For questions, issues, or feature requests:
-- 📧 Email: support@seastracker.com
 - 💬 Create an issue in this repository
+- 📧 Contact the development team
-- 📚 Check the in-app help documentation
+- 📚 Check the API documentation

-## 🌟 Acknowledgments

-- Built with [Streamlit](https://streamlit.io/) for rapid web app development
-- Powered by [Plotly](https://plotly.com/) for interactive visualizations
-- Uses [Pandas](https://pandas.pydata.org/) for efficient data processing

 ---

 *© 2025 SEAS Financial Tracker.
-Built with ❤️ for modern project management.*
+Built for comprehensive project financial management.*